raspberrypilearning/xai-challenge-submit/en/step_3.md

 **Define: Ask yourself these questions or discuss them in your group and write the answers in your Blueprint.**

-1. **Main Mission**: Based on what everyone said, what's the BIG thing our app should do?
-If our app was a superhero, what would be its superpower?
+1. **Main mission**: Based on what everyone said, what's the BIG thing your app should do?
+If your app was a superhero, what would its superpower be?

-2. **Problem Breakdown**: If our challenge was like a pizza, what would be the main toppings we need to focus on?
-What are the most important parts of the problem we're trying to solve?
+2. **Problem breakdown**: What are the most important parts of the problem you're trying to solve?
+If you were to describe your app to a friend, what are the things you’d tell them about first?

-3. **Dream Features**: If you could add any magical feature to the app, what would it be?
+3. **Dream features**: If you could add any feature you want to the app, what would it be?
 Think big!
 Don't worry too much about how you're going to do it - what's the ultimate dream feature?

-4. **User Stories**: Can you make up a short story or example of someone using the app?
+4. **User stories**: Can you make up a short story or example of someone using the app?
 Like, "Jamie used the app to sort her rock collection and found out she had 5 super rare ones!"

-5. **Top Priorities**: If we had to pick just 3 things the app MUST do, what would they be?
+5. **Top priorities**: If you had to pick just 3 things the app MUST do, what would they be?
 Think of them as the golden rules!

-6. **Fun vs. Functional**: Should the app be more fun and game-like or more like a helpful tool?
+6. **Fun vs. functional**: Should the app be more fun and game-like or more like a helpful tool?
 Or a mix of both?
 How will you make it fun?
 What would make it helpful?

-7. **Look and Feel**: How should the app look?
-Bright and colorful like a candy store?
+7. **Look and feel**: How should the app look?
+Bright and colourful like a candy store?
 Or cool and sleek like a spaceship?
 Draw some pictures to help yourself envision your app.

-8.  **Success Looks Like**: How will we know if our app is a winner?
+8.  **Success looks like**: How will you know if your app is a winner?
 Maybe everyone wants to use it, or it gets 5-star reviews?
-It looks super cool, or makes people laugh?
+Maybe it looks super cool, or makes people laugh?

 --- /task ---